-In summary, we have determined that the production value of the animal agriculture industry is about 1.2% of GDP, it exports about 7% of total exports, and employs 1-2% of the Australian workforce.
+In summary, we have determined that the production value of the animal agriculture industry is about 1.2% of GDP, it exports about 7% of total exports, and employs less than 1.5% of the Australian workforce.
 As can be seen from these three measures, animal agriculture is a relatively small part of the modern Australian economy.

 Impacts on the economy of moving to a vegan agricultural system

-There will be some disruption to employment which needs to be managed properly to avoid creating hardships for farmers and workers.
+Inevitably there will be some disruption to employment which needs to be managed properly to avoid creating hardships for farmers and workers.
 While there will be a reduction in employment in animal agriculture there will be an increase in employment in expanded plant food production.
 However, compared to growing plants for protein, growing animals is very labour intensive.
 It takes a lot less labour to produce protein from soy beans, chickpeas, etc. To handle this reduction in required labour, structural changes may need to be made to the way work is allocated and income shared by society.
 Given that we can produce plant protein more efficiently, with less labour input, then it would be possible for people to work less hours under a vegan agricultural system while still having a reliable, adequate income.